itseez3d/metaperson/docs/business-integration/android.md

 ---
 sidebar_label: 'Android'
-description: Integration into a native Android application.
+description: Integration into a native Android application
 sidebar_position: 6
 ---

-# Android Integration
+# Android integration

 MetaPerson Creator can be integrated into a native Android application.
-Please see our github sample and video tutorial for details.
+Please see our GitHub sample and video tutorial for details.

 https://github.com/avatarsdk/metaperson-android-sample